Frequently Asked Questions (FAQ)

 I want to hire a contractor, how do I check to see if he is licensed?

-To check to see if a contractor is licensed, contact the California State License Board at (800) 321-CSLB.
-Make certain to have the contractor's six-digit license number when you call, the automated phone response system needs to the number in order to provide you with an answer to the contractor's license status.
+To check to see if a contractor is licensed, contact the California State License Board at 800-321-CSLB or visit the CSLB Website.
+Make sure to have the contractor's six-digit license number when you call.
+The automated phone response system needs the number in order to provide you with an answer to the contractor's license status.

 How can I find out what is planned for a given piece of property in the City?

-The Planning and Transportation Commission meets on the 2nd and 4th Monday of every month at 6:30 p.m. in the Council Chambers.
-The City Council Chambers are located at City Hall, 200 Civic Center.
+The Planning and Transportation Commission meets on the 2nd Monday of every month at 6:30 pm in the Council Chamber.
+The City Council Chamber is located at City Hall, 200 Civic Center.
 You may stop by the Community Development Department to pick up a copy of the Planning and Transportation Commission Agenda.
 Also, a yearly subscription of the Planning and Transportation Commission agenda and minutes is available for purchase.
-If you wish to subscribe, please contact the City Clerk's Office at (949) 470-3052.
+If you wish to subscribe, use the Mission Viejo Newsletter link in the footer of the page or contact the City Clerk's Office at 949-470-3052.

 For your convenience, the City provides Documents Online.